British-Iranian aid worker back in Iran court after 5 years in prison

 After the trial on Sunday, Kermani said he expected the verdict within the next week.

-"Zaghari-Ratcliffe was fine and calm at the court session," he said.
+"Zaghari-Ratcliffe was fine and calm at the court session," he told Reuters.
 "I am very hopeful that she will be acquitted."

 The Iranian Judiciary was not immediately available to comment.